UsernameFade/startup/startup-react/notes.md

 ./deployFiles.sh -k ~/keys/production.pem -h storynook.click -s startup
 Used to deploy the files in the current location to the server.
 Deletes the current files on the server and writes new ones to it.

+<div> tag: division tag.
+<a href="link"> text </a> Link tag

+CSS Selectors:
+element selector:
+p{
+  CSS
+}
+Applies to all elements.
+ID selector:
+#something{
+  CSS
+}
+Selects one unqiue element

+class selector:
+.something{
+  CSS
+}
+Everything with the given class will have the CSS applied.

+Class+Element selectors:
+p.something{
+  CSS
+}

+* applies to every element

+Outside to inside: Margin, Border, Padding, Content
+Content: The content of the box
+Padding: A transparent area around the content
+Border: Goes around the padding (Doesn't have to be transparent)
+Margin: A transparent area around the border.

+Arrow function:
+let functionName = function(a,b) {return a*b}

+Span default value: Inline

 ## AWS